Taiwo Asaolu

 Taiwo Asaolu is a Nigerian professor of accounting and finance.
 He is also a Fellow (FCA) of the Institute of Chartered Accountants of Nigeria.
 He is the former Dean, faculty of administration, Obafemi Awolowo University, Ile-Ife, Osun State, Nigeria.
+He is the pioneer vice-chancellor of the University of Ilesa.
+He became the vice-chancellor of the University of Ilesa in 2023, following its establishment as a university from the former Osun State College of Education.